eantoranz/difflame/README.txt

 You can also provide paths (which will be proxied into git diff) after --.

-Parameters can be sent to git diff by using option --diff-param (or -dp):
+Parameters can be sent to git diff by using option --diff-param (or -dp), for example:
+--diff-param=--color
 Multiple parameters are possible, each one having a separate --diff-param/-dp:
-Most times, different options will change diff output and it will break difflame (try -dp=--color)
+Most times, different options will change diff output and it will break difflame

 Parameters can be sent to git blame by using option --blame-param (or -bp), for example:
 --blame-param=-l